tari-labs/tari-university/src/consensus-mechanisms/BFT/understanding_bft_consensus.md

 *"BFT, Blockchain and Beyond"* by Ittai Abraham, Israel Institute for Advanced Studies, 2018.

 This talk provides an overview of blockchain and decentralized trust, with the focus on Byzantine Fault Tolerance (BFT).
-Traditional
-BFT protocols are assessed and compared with the modern Nakamoto Consensus.
+Traditional BFT protocols are assessed and compared with the modern Nakamoto Consensus.

 The presentation looks at a hybrid solution of combining traditional and modern consensus mechanisms.
+The talk delves into the types of consensus; asynchrony, synchrony, and partial synchrony, and provides a brief history on all three and their recent implementation and responsiveness.

+In addition, the fundamental tradeoff of decentralized trust is assessed, where comparisons are made of the performance, decentralization, and privacy.

 ### Video

+**Part 1**
 <iframe width="750" height="600" src="https://www.youtube.com/embed/N_3r-NkBUTk" frameborder="0" allow="accelerometer;
+autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+**Part 2**
+<iframe width="750" height="600" src="https://www.youtube.com/embed/c72itS8BfC0" frameborder="0" allow="accelerometer;
 autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>